nasa/cumulus/docs/ems_reporting.md

 ## Types of reports

+### Product Metadata

+Cumulus creates Product Metadata report.
+The Product Metadata report provides ancillary information about the products(collections) in Cumulus, and these information are required before EMS can process ingest and distribution reports.

+A product can only be removed manually by the EMS team.

 ### Ingest

 Cumulus creates three ingest related reports for EMS: Ingest, Archive and Archive Delete.

-The Ingest report contains records of all granules, products, or files that have been ingested into Cumulus.
+The Ingest report contains records of all granules that have been ingested into Cumulus.

-The Archive report contains records of all granules, products, or files that have been archived into Cumulus.
+The Archive report contains records of all granules that have been archived into Cumulus.
 It's similar to Ingest report.

-The Archive Delete report lists granules, products, or files that were reported to the EMS and now have been deleted from Cumulus.
+The Archive Delete report lists granules that were reported to the EMS and now have been deleted from Cumulus.

 A scheduled Lambda task will run nightly that generates Ingest, Archive and Archive Delete reports.